hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 -----------
 **Search: HPI-O**
 Search based on identifier token.
-Direct HPI-O allocation to the service; may be different than the providing organisation but within the HPI-O hierarchy.
+Direct HPI-O allocation to the service; may be different than the providing organisation but within the HPI-O hierarchy (networked HPI-O).

-`GET [base]/Organization?identifier=[system]|[value]`
+`GET [base]/HealthcareService?identifier=[system]|[value]`

-*Example:* `GET [base]/Organization?identifier=http://ns.electronichealth.net.au/id/hi/hpio/1.0|8003627500000328`
+*Example:* `GET [base]/HealthcareService?identifier=http://ns.electronichealth.net.au/id/hi/hpio/1.0|8003627500000328`

 *Support:*

-* SHOULD support search by HPI-O.
+* MUST support search by HPI-O.

 *Implementation Notes:* [(how to search by token)]